Search Warrants In Criminal Investigations

 Typically, law enforcement agents will attempt to question you during or after the search.
 If you have not been placed under arrest, you do not have the right to have a lawyer present during such questioning.
 However, you are not required to answer any questions either.
 If possible, you should contact legal counsel as soon as officers execute the warrant.
 The sooner we can get involved, the sooner we can ensure that your rights remain protected throughout this process.

-We understand how to challenge any evidence that is collected over the course of a criminal investigation.
+Serving Grand Rapids, Kalamazoo and all of southwest Michigan, we understand how to challenge any evidence that is collected over the course of a criminal investigation.
 Call our office today at 269-216-4573 to schedule a free, confidential, one-on-one consultation regarding your case.
 You may also contact us online.
 We will respond to all inquiries quickly.